 ‘We chose to keep the theme clean and white with light colors and orchids, white roses, ferns, and branches decorating the ‘mandap’ (altar).
 This was set up in the middle of the Lotus Pond, a stage and walkway, which was absolutely breathtaking overlooking the beach,” the couple says.

-Following the ceremony was the reception, full of fun entrances by the bridal party and family, touching speeches, nonstop dancing and the cutting of cake with a sword (a surprise from the hotel).
-The couple also performed their choreographed first dance, followed by dancing all night while the bartender served New York and New Jersey themed mixed drinks.
+The reception was next with fun entrances by the bridal party and family, touching speeches, nonstop dancing and the cutting of the cake with a sword (a surprise from the hotel).
+The couple also performed their choreographed first dance, followed by dancing all night while the bartender served New York and New Jersey-themed mixed drinks.

 Naomi and Jigger’s decision to wed in Thailand and fuse their backgrounds provided a wonderful start to their life-long commitment to one another.